10 animals killed in barn fire at Ohio wildlife park

 The cause of the fire is under investigation.
 No humans were injured.

-The only person on the property at the time of the fire was a person who lived on the grounds, serving as a manager and gamekeeper.
-Danbury Township police Officer Carolyn Demore said.
+The only person on the property at the time of the fire was a person who lived on the grounds, serving as a manager and gamekeeper, Danbury Township police officer Carolyn Demore said.
 Park co-owner Holly Hunt told news outlets that the manager noticed his power flickering and saw the fire when he walked outside.

 African Safari Wildlife Park officials posted on Facebook that they were “devastated by the loss of animals.”